OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/basic.md

 ---
 title: basic
-description: The page provides extensive information on how to use the 'basic' function in the cryptocurrency realm to extract key details of a coin such as its name, symbol, rank, type, description, platform, proof_type, tags, contract and parent.
+description: "The page provides extensive information on how to use the 'basic' function" in the cryptocurrency realm to extract key details of a coin such as its name, symbol, rank, type, description, platform, proof_type, tags, contract and parent.
 Contains usage instructions and examples.